tonghuikang/blog/_posts/2022-10-17-resume-advice.md

 - Make sure every bullet point of yours looks full.
 Your bullet points should not end with one word on the next line.
 Aim to have the last line of the bullet point occupy at least 60% of the line.
 You might need to summarize or elaborate on your bullet points to achieve this.
 - Do not hyperlink entire sentences, especially with underline, bold and blue font.
 You might still want to make the hyperlink known it is a hyperlink.
 I recommended having [Github \| Demo] or [link] at the end of the line to direct interested readers.
 - Inconsistent spaces between words.
 I understand there is a tradeoff between aligning the end of line by justifying text, and having consistent space between words.
 I would choose the latter.
 The latter is also not that visible if you are using a one-column resume template.
 - Use of italics and underlining.
 (This is my opinion, I understand that Jake's resume uses italics.)
 Italics and underlining emphasize the words by making them hard to read.
 I do not like text that is hard to read.
-I would only use bold for emphasis and headers.
+I would only use bold for emphasis and allcaps for headers.

 You can fix these formatting issues easily.